 Mostly what happens in our house is that the gifts for the kids just become too much and create a clutter problem.
 In that case, work with your kids on decluttering and have them be part of the process in deciding what stays and what goes.

-If the unwanted gift is something for you, then graciously accept it and choose to regift it or simply give it away.
+If the unwanted gift is something for you, then graciously accept it and if you can’t return it, choose to regift it or simply give it away.
 The point of a gift is for it to bring joy and benefit your life.
 If it doesn’t have that intended effect in your home, maybe it will in someone else’s.

 Don’t keep gifts you don’t love or won’t use out of guilt.
 That will land you in a house full of clutter and sadness.
 Deal with unwanted gifts by saying thank you and letting them go.
 Choose to stay on your path towards a simpler life and a less cluttered home.